DFE-Digital/register-trainee-teachers/docs/authentication.md

 `Settings.features.sign_in_method` to `otp`, which also removes the DSI routes because the modes are mutually exclusive.

 The user still needs a record in Register.
-A code only proves that the person owns the mailbox.
+A code only proves that the person has access to the mailbox.

 Sign out only ends the Register session, because there is no identity provider to sign out of.